lethal-lisa/Nightcrawler/doc/nstspecs.md

 - uint16          : Required story flags to run the `USE` command.
 - uint16          : Required item flags to run the `USE` command.
 - uint32          : Address of the string to print on successful `USE` command.

+## WIN and DTH Node Layout
+Win and Death nodes are structured exactly the same, but do different things when called.
+Death nodes will print their string and reset the game.
+Win nodes will print their string and exit the game, and print an `"Press Enter to exit the game..."` message.
+These nodes can be called by `MOVE` or `USE` commands.
+See the `MOV` node and the `NSC` node documentation on how that works.

+- byte (char) [4] : Magic `"WIN"`, or `"DTH"`.
+- uint32          : Address of string to print out.